-- Qualitative Standard (GPA) In order to meet the qualitative standard for SAP, students must maintain a minimum cumulative GPA (CGPA) that corresponds to the specific point of the program noted in the tables which follow.
+- 1. Qualitative Standard (GPA) In order to meet the qualitative standard for SAP, students must maintain a minimum cumulative GPA (CGPA) that corresponds to the specific point of the program noted in the tables which follow.
 The cumulative GPA (CGPA) will be reviewed at every evaluation point. - 2.
 Quantitative Standard (Rate of Progress) A student must receive passing grades in a minimum of 67% of all courses.
 Courses receiving grades of W, F, and I are not considered completed credits but are considered attempted credits for calculation of the rate of progress.
 Attempted courses include all credit hours in which a student is enrolled at the end of any add/drop period.
 Students who repeat a course for any reason should be aware that each time they enroll in a course it counts as an attempt, but only one attempt is considered completed.
 The Rate of Progress (ROP) will be reviewed at the same evaluation point as the cumulative GPA. - 3.
-Time Frame Standard (Maximum Number of Credit

-Hours) - A student may attempt a maximum of 150% of the total number of credit hours required for his/her program.
+Time Frame Standard (Maximum Number of Credit Hours) - A student may attempt a maximum of 150% of the total number of credit hours required for his/her program.
 A student who exceeds this maximum without successfully completing all coursework will be dismissed from school.
 Furthermore, a student whose progress to date will not enable him/her to graduate from the program within this maximum timeframe will be dismissed from school.
 Repeated courses will have an impact on the student's ability to complete their program within the required maximum time frame.

 SAP Standards:

-Diploma in Pastry Arts Program
+Diploma Programs: Culinary Arts and Pastry Arts

-Maximum Timeframe: 69 credits
+Maximum Timeframe: 66 credits

-Credits ROP CGPA Attempted
+Credits Attempted ROP CGPA

-0 - 10 67% 1.0
+0 - 11 67% 1.0

-11 - max allowed hours 67% 2.0
+12 - max

+allowed credits